 A Japanese food startup is leading the cultured meat movement by letting high school students make them.

 Founded in October 2015, the Tokyo-based company pioneered a “flow-based, scalable cell culture system using low-cost culture medium.”
 Hanyu formed a non-profit arm called “Shojinmeat Project”, which currently gives high school students access to basic equipment that allows them to produce artificial meat.
+Having access to lab equipment like benchtop centrifuges makes it easier for the students to work on their project.

 “‘Shojin’ means devotion to path: nonviolence, middle way, harmony and all of those things.
 Our message is that the ongoing environmental destruction and all the unsustainable practices don’t align with this path.”